Section: Personnel Policy Number: 4-114 Policy Name: Flexible Work Schedule Date: May 15, 2012; August 4, 2014

 An employee and supervisor do not need to enter into an FWS arrangement if the employee’s adjusted start time is within one hour of the department’s regularly scheduled start time.

 Assessing the feasibility of an FWS should be a collaborative effort between employee and supervisor.
 The goal is to arrive at an arrangement that will be productive for the employee, other employees in the department, and the department itself.
 An FWS will be deemed feasible only if it results in no reduction in a department’s service, quality of work, or productivity.

 FWSs require the approval of the employee’s supervisor and department head.
-Approved FWSs must then be submitted to the Office of Human Resources for final approval.
+Approved FWSs must then be submitted to the Office of Records Management.

 If the supervisor or department head who approved the FWS leaves his or her position, FWSs in that area will be reviewed, and either continued or canceled at the discretion of the new supervisor or department head.

 An FWS may be discontinued at any time if it is determined by the supervisor or department head no longer to meet the operational needs of the department.
 In the event an FWS is discontinued, the department will notify the employee as far in advance of the discontinuation as is feasible under the circumstances.